 Njaimeh Njie is a photographer, filmmaker, and multimedia producer.
 In her practice, Njie uses the built environment as means of exploring how the past has shaped contemporary life.
 Her work has been exhibited at spaces including the Carnegie Museum of Art and Pittsburgh International Airport, and she has presented at venues including TEDxPittsburghWomen, and Harvard University.

 Njie was named the 2019 Visual Artist of the Year by the Pittsburgh City Paper, and the 2018 Emerging Artist of the Year by the Pittsburgh Center for the Arts.
 She earned her B.A. in Film and Media Studies in 2010 from Washington University in St. Louis.

-He received his Masters degree from the University of Texas at Austin in journalism and graduated from the University of Mary Washington with a BA is American Studies.
-He has worked as a freelance photographer for The New York Times, The Intercept, NBC News, Propublica, WBEZ, Google, Merrell and the Associated Press.
+Raymond Thompson Jr. is an artist, educator and visual journalist based in Austin, TX.
+He currently works as an Assistant Professor of Photojournalism at University of Texas at Austin.
+He has received a MFA in Photography from West Virginia University and a MA in Journalism from the University of Texas at Austin.
+He also graduated from the University of Mary Washington with a BA in American Studies.
+He has worked as a freelance photographer for The New York Times, The Intercept, NBC News, NPR, Politico, Propublica, The Nature Conservancy, ACLU, WBEZ, Google, Merrell and the Associated Press.